 One of the core components of Northern Nevada MESA program is the support and encouragement our MESA tutors offer the students.

 Our tutors serve not only as volunteers but also as community leaders.
 As a tutor, you are encouraged to work with the teachers and the students alike to develop and enhance hands-on educational activities related to math, engineering, and science.

-The MESA program currently partners with four local schools:
+The MESA program currently partners with three local schools:

 MESA is supported through the generous contributions of the Mallory Foundation, the Teichert Foundation and WEDCO.